grey-r/greycodes/documentation/setup.md

 ## Environment Configuration
 For each account, perform the following steps:
-1. Start on your CloudFlare dashboard and navigate into the site
+1. Start on your Cloudflare dashboard and navigate into the site
 2. Copy the Zone ID and Account ID.
 Note them down somewhere.
 3. Create an API key, granting it "Edit worker" access for a specific zone (your domain)
 4. In another tab, open GitHub.